elijahr/lintball/README.md

 ### Dependencies

 By default, lintball will not attempt to install any linters.
+You do not need to install all linters to use lintball; lintball will only linters for the types of files in your project.
 To install all linters:

 ```shell
 ~/.lintball/install.sh --deps